jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 Summary

-The proposed project was developed following these steps:
+The proposed project was developed by:
-1. All required software and packages were installed in Linux VM.
-2. ROS packages were tested and ran under Linux enviroment.
-3. A ROS enviroment was setup for Gazebo, RViz and Moveit! to properly execute.
-4. A kinematics analysis was performed for the Kuka Arm KR210; `kr210.urdf.xacro` file was also studied to determine the relationship between each of the arm's joints.
-5. Coding was included in `IK_debug.py` to check Forward Kinematics calculation.
-6. `IK_server.py` was modified and positevely tested afterwards.

-### Forward Kinematics
+1. The implementation of data filtering and RANSAC plane fitting.
+2. The clustering or segmentation of detected objects.
+3. The extraction of features from the object and subsequent SVM trained.
+4. The object's recognition.

+### Data filtering / RANSAC plane fitting

 Before the analysis, two checks were performed": static configuration and dynamic behavior.
 That is, observing the robot's model via `load_urdf.launch` in RViz (see image below) allowed to better understand its composition of 6 joints plus 5 links and a gripper or end-effector, while running safe_spawner.sh under `Demo mode` helped to determine the robot's space of operation and limits.
 I

 ![image1]